Before you get started

 Domain Set Up

 Follow the steps below for your corresponding domain type below.
 Reminder: these steps need to be completed prior to entering the domain into the Vanity URL field in Splash.
+These steps will differ depending on the registrar used, so be sure to check the specific site's instructions before moving forward.

 Regular Domains (e.g. splashthat.com) Best for: One-time events